schmitech/schmitech.github.io/_solutions/knowledge-mining.md

 ---
 layout: page
 title: "Knowledge Mining"
-permalink: /services/knowledge-mining/
+permalink: /solutions/knowledge-mining/
 hide_title: true
 ---

 {% include logo.html %}

+## Knowledge Mining

 Many organizations are drowning in data but starving for insights.
 Valuable knowledge is buried in research papers, internal documents, emails, and the minds of expert employees.
 Wee help you you extract, organize, and leverage this knowledge effectively.

-## Core Capabilities

 ### 📚 Automated Research Synthesis

 Transform your research and competitive intelligence processes:
 - Research paper analysis and comprehensive summarization
 - Patent landscape mapping and trend identification